 - Brain disorders (CVA, TBI, seizures)

 Now, there are specialty intensive care units such as cardiovascular and neurology, but the above is general reasons patients are admitted.
 Patients may be dealing with one of the below, a combination, or something less common that’s not listed.
+If you need a patho brush-up of these, we go through all of them in our ICU nurse crash course.

 In regard to DKA/HHS situations, you will be treating patients with an insulin drip and fluids, along with frequent electrolyte monitoring and replacements.